 It's the perfect focal point for outdoor entertaining – add one of the best BBQs and your summer gatherings will certainly get a boost!
 For quieter times, move the stools inside and enjoy a cuppa whilst admiring the view.

-We love the blue-grey paintwork and addition of hanging plants too, which finish this shed beautifully.
+We love the blue-grey paintwork and addition of hanging plants too, which finish this she shed beautifully.

 26. Keep organized with slimline shelves

 Whatever your she shed's purpose, ensure you've got everything you need raring to go with some handy and stylish storage.
 A clever tip is to use picture ledges to display decorative items, such as the tiles shown here.

 As they're fairly narrow, they'll take up less of your shed's precious space, whilst allowing you to channel your personality with inspiring pieces.